heistp/irtt/README.md

     warning: multiple IP addresses- all bind IP addresses should be explicitly specified with -b or clients may not be able to connect`?

-    The bind address may be ommitted when starting the server.
-In this case, the "unspecified" IP address is used (represented by 0.0.0.0 for IPv4 or [::] for IPv6).
-The server then listens on all available addresses, including those on local adapters and those on adapters that are later added to the system.
-This is primarily useful for testing, as it makes it easy to start the server and know that it can be used on any IP address on the system.
+    When starting the server, an unspecified bind IP address may be used, such as ":2112".
+The server then listens on all available addresses, including those on local adapters and those that are later added to the system (useful for testing on machines with dynamically enabled adapters).
 But the consequence of this is that when the server sends reply packets to clients, the source IP address used is chosen by the OS, and may not be the same as the address that the corresponding request came on.
 If it happens to be different, the client will reject the packet.

-    In contrast, when the bind addresses **are** specified (and there can be multiple bind addresses), separate listeners are created for each bind address, and server replies will always have the source IP address that the listener is bound to.
-Thus, on public servers it's good practice, even if there's only one IP address, to always explicitly specify the bind addresses.
+    In contrast, when the bind addresses **are** specified (even with an interface wildcard such as `%*`, which is the default), separate listeners are created for each bind address, and server replies will always have the source IP address that the listener is bound to.
+On public servers it's good practice, even if there's only one IP address, to always explicitly specify the bind addresses, either by IP or by interface.

     _Why don't you just send the packet with a source address the same as the address the packet arrived on?_